Julie Goldman

 Goldman is a frequent guest on Jonny McGovern's weekly podcast Gay Pimpin' with Jonny McGovern.
 In 2010 Goldman joined the cast of the podcast.

 As well as featuring on Gay Pimpin' with Jonny McGovern, Goldman co-hosts Dumb, Gay Politics, a political comedy podcast, alongside writing partner Brandy Howard.

-Goldman is working on raising money for Nicest Thing, a feature-length, lesbian romantic comedy that she co-wrote with Brandy Howard.
+Goldman is raising money to produce Nicest Thing, a feature-length, lesbian romantic comedy that she co-wrote with Brandy Howard.
 Goldman and Howard are producing the movie with Amanda Bearse who is also slated to direct.
 Other attachments include Tammy Lynn Michaels, Guinevere Turner, Kate Clinton, Paul Vogt, Bryce Johnson and Kate McKinnon.

 Julie Goldman and Brandy Howard co-host Julie & Brandy in Your Box Office, a webseries on lesbian website Autostraddle, in which they provide reviews and re-enactments of movies.
 In "In Your Box Office FOR REAL," Julie & Brandy go behind the scenes for events like The Michigan Womyn's Music Festival and The VH1 DO Something Awards, where Julie performed with Jane Lynch.

 Goldman and Howard wrote for Joan Rivers on Fashion Police on E!.

-Goldman appeared as a contestant on the second season of RuPaul's Drag U the summer of 2011.
+She also appeared as a contestant on the second season of RuPaul's Drag U during the summer of 2011.

-Julie Goldman and Brandy Howard appear on The People's Couch aired on Bravo.